 Goodwill represents the excess of the cost of an acquired business over the estimated fair values of the assets acquired and liabilities assumed.
-Goodwill is reviewed at least annually for impairment, which may result from the deterioration in the operating performance of the acquired business, adverse market conditions, adverse changes in the applicable laws or regulations and a variety of other circumstances.
+Goodwill is reviewed at least annually for impairment, which might result from the deterioration in the operating performance of the acquired business, adverse market conditions, adverse changes in the applicable laws or regulations and a variety of other circumstances.
 Any resulting impairment charge would be recognized as an expense in the period in which impairment is identified.

 Our goodwill resulted from the acquisition of our motorcycle and marine education business in 1998, and was allocated to two of our reporting units that provide the related educational programs.
-Our recorded goodwill was \$8.2 million as of September 30, 2015.
+Our recorded goodwill was \$20.6 million as of September 30, 2014.
 We assess our goodwill for impairment during the fourth quarter of each fiscal year.

-The change in the carrying value of goodwill is as follows:

-At September 30, 2015, we recorded a goodwill impairment of \$12.4 million.
-We performed the first step of our goodwill impairment test using a discounted cash flow model that incorporated estimated future cash flows for the next five years and an associated terminal value.
+During the year ended September 30, 2014, we utilized a discounted cash flow model that incorporated estimated future cash flows for the next five years and an associated terminal value.
 Key management assumptions included in the cash flow model included future tuition revenues, operating costs, working capital changes, capital expenditures and a discount rate.
-The majority of the inputs are unobservable and thus are considered to be Level 3 inputs.
+Based upon our annual assessments, we determined that our goodwill was not impaired as of September 30, 2014 and 2013, and that impairment charges were not required.
+Actual experience will differ from the amounts included in our assessment, which could result in impairment of our goodwill in the future.